 Disclaimer: This should not be taken as medical advice.
 This is my opinion as a registered dietitian nutritionist.

-3. WHAT IS THE BEST SEMAGLUTIDE DIET PLAN?
+3. WHAT IS THE BEST DIET PLAN FOR SEMAGLUTIDE

 The “best” diet plan is one you can follow.
 Indeed, considerable research shows that diets don’t work.
 But, sticking with a reduced-calorie meal plan can be easier when you have a tool like semaglutide in your toolbox.
 The key is to use the tool to help create new healthful habits that lead to long-lasting lifestyle changes.
 We will talk more about how to build a healthy plate shortly.